michael-hamm/DFIR-Notes/String Search OneLiner/README.md

 like to analyze all the strings found in the corresponding clusters.

 To analyze all the strings in all this clusters manually one by one could become time consuming and much work.
-The idea is to have a bash oneliner, to support this activity.
+The idea is to have a bash OneLiner, to support this activity.

 ## Example